isc-projects/bind9/doc/arm/reference.rst

    See the COPYRIGHT file distributed with this work for additional information regarding copyright ownership.

 ..
-   Copyright (C) Internet Systems Consortium, Inc. ("ISC")

-   This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

-   See the COPYRIGHT file distributed with this work for additional information regarding copyright ownership.

-..
 Reference:

 BIND 9 Configuration Reference